What we do

 Creating a Forest for everyone.

-For more than 25 years, we’ve been working with public, private, voluntary and community organisations to create the National Forest.
+For more than 30 years, we’ve been working with public, private, voluntary and community organisations to create the National Forest.
 One of the boldest environmental regeneration projects in the world, we are truly transforming a scarred landscape from black to green.
 But the story doesn’t stop here.
-We believe that trees are the catalyst for transformation, not only of the landscape but of the economy and for our communities too.
-By continuing to grow the Forest, making it accessible to all and creating a woodland culture of passionate people who can engage with it, we can provide a lasting benefit for generations to come.
+We believe that trees are the catalyst for transformation and positive change, not only of the landscape but of the economy and for our communities too.
+By continuing to grow the Forest, making it accessible to all and creating a woodland culture of passionate people, we believe a greener, healthier and more sustainable future is possible.

 Creating a connected Forest.